dgis/emu48android/ReadMe.txt

 - Prevent to load/save object and copy/paste with HP39/40.
 - Add a volume slider in the settings.
 - Add a rotation option.
+- Warn the user about the KML folder selection if this is Android < 5.0

 Version 1.3 (2019-04-04)